Dengue vaccine: TAK-003 (Qdenga)

-TV-003/005
+TV-003/005 (Butantan-dv, DengiAll)

-TV-003/005 is an attenuated vaccine consisting of a tetravalent admixture of monovalent vaccines, that was developed by NIAID, that were tested separately for safety and immunogenicity.
-The vaccine passed phase I trials and phase II studies in the US, Thailand, Bangladesh, India, and Brazil.
+TV-003/005 is a single dose attenuated vaccine consisting of a tetravalent admixture of monovalent vaccines, originally developed by NIAID.
+It is currently licensed as Butantan-DV in Brazil but roll-out was paused in June 2026.

+The vaccine passed phase I trials and phase II studies in the US, Thailand, Bangladesh, India, and Brazil by 2016.

-The National Institutes of Health has conducted phase I and phase II studies in over 1,000 participants in the US.
+The National Institutes of Health conducted phase I and phase II studies in over 1,000 participants in the US.
 It has also conducted human challenge studies while having conducted NHP model studies successfully.

 NIH has licensed their technology for further development and commercial scale manufacturing to Panacea Biotec, Serum Institute of India, Instituto Butantan, Vabiotech, Merck, and Medigen.

-In Brazil, phase III studies are being conducted by Instituto Butantan in collaboration with NIH.
+In Brazil, phase III studies were conducted by Instituto Butantan in collaboration with NIH.
 Panacea Biotec has conducted phase II clinical studies in India.
+2024 data from the double-blind, Phase 3 clinical trial showed 75.3% efficacy in seronegative patients and 89.2% efficacy in seropositive patients, although hospitalization was not assess.
+The vaccine demonstrated long-term efficacy in all 4 DENV serotypes in previously exposed individuals but was only effective against types 1 and 2 for those who have never been infected by dengue.

 A company in Vietnam (Vabiotech) is conducting safety tests and developing a clinical trial plan.
 All four companies are involved in studies of a TetraVax-DV vaccine in conjunction with the US NIH.

 India is nearing completion of Phase III clinical trials for its first indigenous one-shot dengue vaccine, DengiAll, developed by Panacea Biotec in collaboration with the Indian Council of Medical Research (ICMR).
 Over 10,000 participants are being enrolled across 20 centres, with 8,000 already dosed.
 The vaccine, based on the NIH-developed tetravalent strain (TV003/TV005), aims to offer protection against all four dengue serotypes—an essential yet complex goal due to low cross-immunity.
-Early trial results report no safety concerns, and the vaccine's long-term efficacy is now under two-year evaluation.
+Early trial results report no safety concerns, and the vaccine's long-term efficacy and as of 2025 is under two-year evaluation.

+The single dose vaccine was approved for use as Butantan-DV in Brazil in 2025.
+The vaccine was first rolled out to healthcare workers only in February 2026.
+The roll-out was paused in June 2026 after two deaths as a precautionary measure.